hemanthkumargr/docs/gettingStarted/Getting-Started.md

 ## <a name="wiki-overview"></a> Overview

 Thanks for wanting to try out Broadleaf Commerce!
 By following this tutorial, you'll have your very own eCommerce site up and running in no time.
-We'll get your environment up and running, show you where things live, and walk you through a few cool examples of what you can do with Broadleaf.
+We'll get your environment up and running, show you where things live, and walk you through a few examples of some of the cool things you can do with Broadleaf.

 ## <a name="wiki-prerequisites"></a> Prerequisites